Ted's Hiking World Devils Garden

 At the trailhead

-The first mile of this trail is designed to accommodate the "sandal set", and there are a lot of such non-hikers out today.
+The first mile of this trail is designed to accommodate the Sandal Set, and there are plenty of such non-serious walkers out today.

 Within ten minutes I am rewarded by the sight of what surely is the most spectacularly delicate arch in existence.